zoltan-nz/ember-resolver-experience/Readme.md

 `require.entries` object will contain all the preloaded modules.

+If a module is used, will be "resolved" and it will be stored in the `resolver._cache`.

 Let's create our App in `assets` folder.

 It is the most basic app, with one `about` route.

 ```
+"use strict";
+/* globals define registry requirejs */

 define('second-app/app', ['exports', 'ember', 'ember/resolver', 'ember/load-initializers'], function(exports, _ember, _emberResolver, _loadInitializers) {
   var App = undefined;

   App = _ember['default'].Application.extend(
     {
       modulePrefix: 'second-app',
+      // Resolver: _ember['default'].DefaultResolver
       Resolver: _emberResolver['default']
     }
   );